 How Security Tokens Will Disrupt Traditional Venture Capital

-What Are Security Token?
+What Are Security Tokens?

 “Security tokens” are digital tokens that fully comply with the guidelines set out by regulators in the jurisdiction the token is issued and can be used to represent ownership in any asset, such as real estate or a portion of a venture capital fund.
-Security tokens are expected to account for 80% (or $4 trillion) of the total Global Market Cap (“GMP”) of cryptocurrency by 2025 with trading volume of these tokens exceeding $40 trillion for the same period.
+Security tokens are expected to account for 80% (or $4 trillion) of the total Global Market Cap (“GMP”) of cryptocurrency by 2025, with the trading volume of these tokens exceeding $40 trillion for the same period.
 So what does this mean for the traditional VC model?

-The current VC model for its Limited Partners (“LPs”) is to lock-up their capital until an exit occurs with the fund.
-This lock-up period (which can vary between 7-10 years) makes sense because the fund’s holdings, primarily equity investments in startups, are generally illiquid and therefore fulfilling redemptions would be extremely costly and risky to the fund, so they pass the illiquid nature of the investments on to their LPs.
+The current VC model for its Limited Partners (“LPs”) is to lock up their capital until an exit occurs with the fund.
+This lock-up period (which can vary between 7-10 years) makes sense because the fund’s holdings, primarily equity investments in startups, are generally illiquid, and therefore fulfilling redemptions would be extremely costly and risky to the fund, so they pass the illiquid nature of the investments on to their LPs.

-Since the BCAP token was issued a couple of changes have taken place:
+Since the BCAP token was issued, a couple of changes have taken place: